hpc/charliecloud/doc/ch-image_desc.rst

 supported workflow uses :code:`ch-builder2tar` or :code:`ch-builder2squash` to obtain a packed image; see the tutorial for details.

+Storage directories have no forward or backward version compatibility guarantees, though it often works fine. :code:`ch-image` prints a warning if the storage directory was initialized by a different version of Charliecloud than you are running.
+You can use :code:`ch-image reset` to delete the storage directory and re-initialize it with the current version.

 .. warning::

    Network filesystems, especially Lustre, are typically bad choices for the